Click to listen to episode (4:36).

 2018 Science SOLs

 Grades K-4: Living

 Systems and Processes

-1.4 – Plants have basic life needs (including water) and functional parts that allow them to survive; including that plants can be classified based on a variety of characteristics.
+1.5 – Animals, including humans, have basic life needs that allow them to survive; including that animals have different physical characteristics that perform specific functions; and animals can be classified based on a variety of characteristics.

 3.4 – Adaptations allow organisms to satisfy life needs and respond to the environment.